Knowing how much to feed a dog will depend on your their age, size, health, lifestyle, and more.

 Make sure to feed your dog’s sides, and watch his weight carefully.
 If your dog is becoming too skinny, or seems quite chubby, you will want to adjust your food quantities.

 Again, speak to your vet if you have any concerns about this.
-And take a look at this guide on raw feeding a dog.

 How Much Wet Food to Feed a Dog